PlaceOS/PlaceOS/README.md

 ## Platform Versioning

-A PlaceOS deployment is a set of interdependant services and associated tools.
+A PlaceOS deployment is a set of interdependent services and associated tools.
 Each of these have their own version number, test and release process.
 Platform versions overlay this to provide a set of compatible, deployable components.